ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-ram.md

 For more information on {{ model }}, refer to the [{{model}} configuration]({{ access_models }}/#{{ model }}) page.

 !!! info
     Many of the following steps appear in both the RAS and RNS.
-For this reason, these steps will be detailed only within the RAS section below, and subsequenltly linked to within the RNS section.
+For this reason, these steps will be detailed only within the RAS section below, and subsequently linked to within the RNS section.

 ### Regional Ancillary Suite (RAS) {: #ras }